Matthew-Mosior/Move-Annotate-Merge/README.md

 ## Introduction

 Preparing sequencing data for manual review can be tedious, time-consuming and a user error-prone process.
-This script, implemented in [Haskell](https://www.haskell.org/), transforms user-defined .tsv files containing variant annotation output into a single merged, annotated file easily searched and ready for downstream filtration.
+This script, implemented in [Haskell](https://www.haskell.org/), transforms user-defined .tsv files containing variant analysis output into a single merged, sample annotated file easily searched and ready for downstream filtration.

 ## Prerequisites